-Auditor: The financial statements of the District as of May 31, 2019, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
-See "APPENDIX A" for a copy of the District's May 31, 2019, financial statements.
+Auditor: The financial statements of the District as of May 31, 2020, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A" for a copy of the District's May 31, 2020, financial statements.
+The District has engaged BKD, LLP to audit its financial statements for the fiscal year ended May 31, 2021.